Billy Meredith: Return to Manchester City

 In 1921 he returned to Manchester City on a free transfer.
-He played 25 first team games in the 1921–22 season, helping City to record a derby victory over rivals Manchester United.
+He played 25 first-team games in the 1921–22 season, helping City to record a derby victory over rivals Manchester United.
 He featured once in the 1922–23 campaign, playing the club's final game at Hyde Road.
 He played four FA Cup and two First Division games in the 1923–24 season.
 Mangnall, now his manager at City, shocked Manchester when he selected Meredith for the cup game with Brighton & Hove Albion at the Goldstone Ground, but was vindicated with a 5–1 victory; Meredith also scored a goal, though this was due to a poor mistake from the Brighton goalkeeper.
 He played both games against Cardiff City in the next round, a 0–0 draw at Maine Road and 1–0 win at Ninian Park, and claimed an assist in the goal that settled the tie.
 His last match was against Newcastle United in the semi-finals at the age of 49 years and 245 days, making him City's oldest ever player; the game ended in a 2–1 defeat.

 International career

 Meredith won his first cap for Wales in a 2–2 draw with Ireland on 16 March 1895 in Belfast.
-He won 12 caps in the 1890s, but was forced to miss six games as his club would not let him play in games that clashed with league fixtures.
-Wales could compete with Ireland, but were regularly beaten by Scotland and England.
+He won 12 caps in the 1890s.
+Still, he was forced to miss six games as his club would not let him play in games that clashed with league fixtures.
+Wales could compete with Ireland but were regularly beaten by Scotland and England.
 On 26 March 1900, Wales played for the first time in South Wales, at Cardiff Arms Park, and Meredith scored a goal to earn the Welsh a celebrated 1–1 draw with England.
 After serving his suspension, he returned to Wales for the British Home Championship title victory in 1907, the nation's first success in the competition.
-In those three games, he scored against Ireland in a 3–2 victory, and captained Wales to a 1–0 win over Scotland and a 1–1 draw with England.
-Wales were denied a late penalty against the English, and Meredith was later recorded to have said "never mind, little Wales will win some day [against England].
+In those three games, he scored against Ireland in a 3–2 victory and captained Wales to a 1–0 win over Scotland and a 1–1 draw with England.
+Wales were denied a late penalty against the English, and Meredith was later recorded to have said, "Never mind, little Wales will win some day [against England].
 May I be there at the death."

 After draws with Ireland and Scotland, Meredith "wept unashamedly" as he helped Wales to beat England 2–1 at Highbury to claim the 1920 British Home Championship.
-It was only his second victory against the English in 20 attempts, and it marked the last of his 48 caps.
-Though his record number of caps was later surpassed, at 45 years and 229 days he remains the oldest player to win a Wales cap.
+It was only his second victory against the English in 20 attempts, marking the last of his 48 caps.
+Though his record number of caps was later surpassed, at 45 years and 229 days, he remains the oldest player to win a Wales cap and an international call from any national team ever.
 He was actually chosen by the selectors for 71 consecutive matches, but only made 48 appearances as his clubs regularly refused to release him for international duty.